Cradle of Filth: Nuclear Blast Records (2014–2022)

 Cradle of Filth performing at Rockharz in 2019.

-In April 2014, Paul Allender stated on his official Facebook account that he had once again left Cradle of Filth, in favour of his new band White Empress.
-Dani Filth stated about Allender departing the band: "Paul has been enthralled [sic] in his own project and he could not do the tour due to personal reasons.
+In April 2014, Paul Allender stated on his official Facebook account that he had left Cradle of Filth, in favour of his new band, White Empress.
+Dani Filth stated about Allender departing the band, "Paul has been enthralled [sic] in his own project and he could not do the tour due to personal reasons.
 Since then the band has grown as a unit, we were only writing as one guitarist for the last three records and we now have two very competent guitarists.
 Paul had a very strong opinion about doing that [writing single guitar parts], and we're a two-guitar band.
 So that may be one of the things that kind of opened the fissure a bit."

-James McIlroy also left the band at around this point due to imminent surgery for a spinal injury.
-Both guitarists were replaced for upcoming tours by Marek "Ashok" Šmerda of the Czech groups Root and Inner Fear, and Richard Shaw of English acts Emperor Chung and NG26.
+James McIlroy left the band at around this point due to imminent surgery for a spinal injury.
+Both guitarists were replaced for upcoming tours with Marek "Ashok" Šmerda of the Czech groups Root and Inner Fear, and Richard Shaw of English acts Emperor Chung and NG26.

 On 2 April 2014, Cradle of Filth's website announced that they were working on their follow-up to The Manticore and Other Horrors.
 Dani Filth announced that they expected a Spring 2015 release and that three songs had already been written.

 At the moment all six members are working on material....
 Everybody has contributed to this from Lindsay the keyboard player, Martin the drummer – everybody has been working very hard.
 We have to get most of it done by the time we get to Russia, so we have two and a half weeks and I have to finish the lyrics for a few songs but the songs are pretty much there; we just have to move stuff around and put some strange instrumentation....
 This album will be very twin guitar driven, lots of very fast melodies a la Dusk... and Her Embrace and Cruelty and the Beast.
 We are aiming at 16–20 tracks then we will wheedle [sic] them down to make sure we have the best.
 It is very exciting.